Clarke MacArthur

-Clarke MacArthur (born April 6, 1985) is a Canadian former professional ice hockey left winger.
-MacArthur played in the National Hockey League (NHL) with the Ottawa Senators, Buffalo Sabres, Atlanta Thrashers and Toronto Maple Leafs.
-He was originally selected by Buffalo in the third round, 74th overall, at the 2003 NHL Entry Draft.
+Clarke MacArthur (born April 6, 1985) is a Canadian former professional ice hockey player.
+He was a left winger in the National Hockey League (NHL) with the Ottawa Senators, Buffalo Sabres, Atlanta Thrashers and Toronto Maple Leafs.
+He was originally selected by Buffalo in the third round, 74th overall, at the 2003 NHL entry draft.

 Prior to turning professional, MacArthur spent three seasons playing for the Medicine Hat Tigers in the Western Hockey League (WHL).
 While playing major junior hockey, he was named to the 2004 Memorial Cup All-Star and 2005 WHL Eastern Conference All-Star Teams.
 MacArthur was also a member of Canada's gold medal-winning squad at the 2005 World Junior Championships.

 Playing career

 Amateur

 MacArthur played minor hockey in his hometown of Lloydminster, Alberta.
 He went unselected in the Western Hockey League (WHL) Bantam Draft when he was eligible, due in part to his short stature.
 While playing bantam hockey in Alberta, MacArthur put up impressive statistics, despite standing only 5'4".
 He recorded 99 points in 38 games during the 2000–01 season with the Strathcona Warriors.
 After the season, he was named his club's most valuable player.

 With the numbers MacArthur put up in bantam hockey, he was able to secure a tryout with the Medicine Hat Tigers, but was the club's final cut heading into the 2001–02 season.
 As a result, MacArthur played in the Alberta Junior Hockey League (AJHL) for the Drayton Valley Thunder.
 In his only season in the AJHL, MacArthur recorded 62 points in 62 games, and helped the Thunder capture a League championship.
 During the season, he grew seven inches and Medicine Hat was again interested in obtaining his services.
 He subsequently joined the club for the 2002–03 season, putting up 75 points in 70 games as a rookie.
-During the summer, MacArthur was then drafted by the Buffalo Sabres in the third round, 74th overall, of the 2003 NHL Entry Draft.
+During the summer, MacArthur was then drafted by the Buffalo Sabres in the third round, 74th overall, of the 2003 NHL entry draft.

 During his sophomore season in the WHL, 2003–04, MacArthur helped lead the Tigers to the Ed Chynoweth Cup as League champions and a berth in the 2004 Memorial Cup.
 MacArthur was the fourth-leading scorer in the tournament with one goal and four assists and was named to the Memorial Cup All-Star Team.
 The Tigers, however, lost in the semifinal of the tournament to the Kelowna Rockets.
 MacArthur played in 58 games during the 2004–05 season with the Tigers and recorded 74 points, while serving as one of the club's alternate captains.
 After the season, he was named to the WHL's Eastern Conference First All-Star Team.
 MacArthur was remarkably consistent during his WHL career, scoring 75, 75 and 74 points in his three WHL seasons.